 Reflecting on Your Beliefs about Child Guidance

 As a family child care provider, you will need to demonstrate to children and families your commitment to positive guidance.
 First, it is important to examine your personal beliefs.
-Your beliefs about child guidance are formed throughout your life through your own experiences with your family and in school, your cultural traditions, and your professional education and training.
+Reflect on your childhood and think about the important adults you had in your life growing up.
+Your own childhood experiences, life experiences, cultural traditions, and professional education and training influence your beliefs on positive guidance.
 Your personal beliefs about child guidance are reflected in your daily conversations with families and in your personal reactions to children’s behavior.
 You serve as a model for children and families in how to solve conflicts and build a safe, caring community.

 Consider the following questions for yourself and the families you serve: